Building your Martech Stack: Best-in-Breed or Single Vendor?

 The best-in-breed approach

 Most marketers understand that the best-in-breed approach provides them with greater control over key areas.
-If you particularly want to track results and improvements in email marketing, for example, investing in a specialised product is a good use of budget.
+If you particularly want to track results and improvements in email marketing, for example, investing in a specialized product is a good use of budget.
 Or, if your business operates according to a model that is geared more for multi-solution vendor support, the best-in-breed approach is a good fit.

 Best-in-breed solutions can be implemented as and when you need them.
 It’s a “plug and play” option which often involves a less aggressive implementation process and is less expensive than the alternative.
 By comparison, using a single vendor sometimes requires fast implementation of an entire suite of products, which can put pressure on your business.